 From July 2020, you may have noticed a change to your income compliance debt.
 This is if we raised the debt using averaged ATO income information.

 What the Income Compliance class action is

 In November 2019, Gordon Legal filed a class action lawsuit against the Commonwealth of Australia on behalf of 6 applicants and other group members.
 You may also know this as the robodebt class action.
 The class action relates to Centrelink debts raised by income compliance reviews since July 2015.
 This includes people with debts that didn’t use averaged ATO income information.

 In November 2020, the Commonwealth and Gordon legal agreed to a proposed settlement.
-The Federal Court approved the settlement on 11 June 2021.

 Read more about the proposed class action settlement.